I used to be the kind of person who thought

 Step 3: Combine the wet and dry ingredients and mix.

-The batter should be smooth but it is okay if some clumps are left.
+As a general rule do not stir the batter too much.
+Mix the batter just enough to remove most of the clumps.
+The batter should be smooth but it is okay if some clumps are left. |

 Now is the time that you can mix in any toppings such as chocolate chips, raisins, or cranberries.
 The options are limitless.
 You are making your own waffles, so think beyond what you have seen in the store and on breakfast menus.
 The more you gear the waffles to your taste, the more inclined you will be to make time in the morning for breakfast.
 Because these are for three different people, I prefer to make them plain then add toppings later.